-In healthcare, though, they’re a big problem.
+Wherever there are appointments, there are no-shows.
+In healthcare, they’re a big problem.
 According to Jamie Gier, chief marketing officer at SCI Solutions, missed healthcare appointments cost the industry a whopping $150 billion per year in the United States alone.
 A recent review of studies found a no-show rate of 23% across all specialties.
 And some especially unlucky practices report that their patients miss around 40% of their appointments.

 The reminder system

 Hence the reminder system.
 At this point, there’s a strong body of evidence that shows that reminder systems really do work.
 They don’t eliminate no-shows, but they can reduce them significantly.
 Meta-analyses conducted in both 2016 and 2012 found overwhelming evidence that SMS reminders improved patient attendance in a variety of circumstances.

 Despite the effectiveness of text reminders, many offices still call their patients manually.
 They may be trying to maintain a personal touch, turned off by the cost, or simply wary of automated reminder systems.
 “The old process is more personal, better in that that you’re forcing yourself to engage in a conversation,” said WELL’s chief strategy officer, Joe Tischler.
 And the evidence suggests that it’s an effective method: to name just one example, a 2017 study found that only 3% of patients who received a live voice reminder missed their appointments, compared to 24% of patients who only received a voicemail.